lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/contrib/contribute_container.md

 * correct spelling,
 * correct text format.

-If one of them fails the merge request will be recjected.
+If one of them fails the merge request will be rejected.
 To prevent this you can run these checks locally and adapt your files accordingly.

 !!! note

     Remember to keep the local web server running in the other shell.

 First, change to the `hpc-compendium` directory and set the environment